mskilab-org/Flow/README.md

        > qkill(jobs[14:18])

-           mimielinski has deleted job 7524204
+           username1 has deleted job 7524204
-           mimielinski has deleted job 7524205
+           username1 has deleted job 7524205
-           mimielinski has deleted job 7524206
+           username1 has deleted job 7524206
-           mimielinski has deleted job 7524207
+           username1 has deleted job 7524207
-           mimielinski has deleted job 7524208
+           username1 has deleted job 7524208

    I set the memory requirement to 1 and rerun